ergoplatform/ergodocs/docs/node/install/troubleshooting.md

 [INFO] [akkaDeadLetter][06/11/2021 10:37:47.246] [ergoref-akka.actor.default-dispatcher-7] [akka://ergoref/user/networkController] Message [scorex.core.network.NetworkController$ReceivableMessages$ShutdownNetwork$] to Actor[akka://ergoref/user/networkController#-2029702693] was not delivered.
 [4] dead letters encountered.
 If this is not an expected behavior then Actor[akka://ergoref/user/networkController#-2029702693] may have terminated unexpectedly.
 This logging can be turned off or adjusted with configuration settings 'akka.log-dead-letters' and 'akka.log-dead-letters-during-shutdown'.
 ```

-## Failed to connect to localhost port 9053: Connection refused
+### Failed to connect to localhost port 9053: Connection refused

 netstat -ln | grep 9053
 sudo netstat -tulpn

+### Tree root should be real

+This it usually means that you trying to sign a box that you don't own (does not know the private key needed to sign).